 An AC’s Toolbag

 You’re going to accumulate tons of stuff, but you don’t need to own a follow focus or a cart to get started.
-1st AC Evan Luzi has a great breakdown of a starter runbag - you’ll probably spend about $100 for the basics.
-If you ask a local AC facebook group for used equipment, retired ACs might be able to hook you up.
+1st AC Evan Luzi has a great breakdown of a starter runbag - I think I spent about $200 for my first basic kit.
+If you ask a local AC facebook group for used equipment, retired ACs might hook you up.

 If I were to pick a few items as a bare minimum for an aspiring 2nd AC / camera PA, it’d look something like this: